Chinese E-Romance: Analyzing and Visualizing 7.92 Million Alibaba Valentine's Day Purchases

-The days ahead of Valentine's Day are brimmed with extensive gift shopping activities all across the globe.
-In China, where much shopping takes place online, there has been an explosive growth in e-commerce sales during Valentine's Day over recent years.
-This exploratory study investigates the extent to which each sales category and each consumer group can exhibit romantic love within China's e-market throughout the two weeks leading up to 2019 Valentine's Day.
-Massive data from Alibaba, the biggest e-commerce company worldwide, are utilized to formulate an innovative romance index to measure products and shoppers' e-romantic values quantitatively.
-On this basis, millions of shoppers, along with their millions of products purchased around Valentine's Day, are analyzed to understand and interpret the love consumption and romantic gift-giving of China's digital consumers.
-The analysis results are then visualized to help illustrate Chinese e-romance from the perspective of various sales categories and various consumer groups.
-This empirical information visualization also contributes to improving the segmentation, targeting, and positioning of China's e-market for Valentine's Day.
+\textbf{Abstract}: The days that precede Valentine's Day are characterized by extensive gift shopping activities all across the globe.
+In China, where much shopping takes place online, there has been an explosive growth in e-commerce sales during Valentine's Day over the recent years.
+This exploratory study investigates the extent to which each product category and each shopper group can exhibit romantic love within China's e-market throughout the 2 weeks leading up to 2019 Valentine's Day.
+Massive data from Alibaba, the biggest e-commerce retailer worldwide, are utilized to formulate an innovative romance index (RI) to quantitatively measure e-romantic values for products and shoppers.
+On this basis, millions of shoppers, along with their millions of products purchased around Valentine's Day, are analyzed as a case study to demonstrate their love consumption and romantic gift-giving.
+The results of the analysis are then illustrated to help understand Chinese e-romance based on the perspectives of different product categories and shopper groups.
+This empirical information visualization also contributes to improving the segmentation, targeting, and positioning of China's e-market for Valentine's Day.\\